Strengthening and Protecting Your Core MusclesEn Español (Spanish Version)

-- Coordinating—Strong core muscles help your extremities to work in conjunction with the rest of your body.
+- Coordinating—Strong core muscles help your extremities to work with the rest of your body.
 So when you are teeing off or serving, muscles throughout your body contribute to the effort and cushion the strain on your joints.

 Core strength plays a role in many sports: